-White House plans to redistribute unordered vaccine supply, telling states: Use it or lose it
+White House will make unordered vaccine supply available to other states

 Each state’s share of the total U.S. adult population will still determine weekly allocations.
 But instead of allowing unordered doses to carry over week to week, the White House will steer untapped vaccine into a federal bank available to states where demand continues to outstrip supply.
 Those states will be able to order up to 50 percent above their weekly allocation.

-The use-it-or-lose-it strategy could transform how vaccine flows across the country.
+The strategy could transform how vaccine flows across the country.
 In recent weeks, numerous states have begun leaving significant quantities of doses on the shelves.
 Last week, officials in Arkansas declined the state’s entire share, the state confirmed.

 The scramble to use all available shots is intensifying as the pace of daily vaccinations decreases significantly — and as health authorities pivot to inoculating hesitant and hard-to-reach populations.
 The seven-day average of daily shots administered dropped by 17 percent during the past week, according to data analyzed by The Washington Post, and by 33 percent since April 13.